neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 Imagine that our project checks that our account has a balance of 123 NEO.
 It would be enough to redirect the calls to the NEO `balanceOf` method in the following way, so that it always returns 123.

-It's important to note that all syscalls going to the contract in question will also be redirected, not only the calls to the method in .NET.
+It's important to note that all syscalls going to this contract will also be redirected, not only the calls to the method in .NET.

 #### Example of use